 Frame information so that people can see the why and the how

 As people take in new information, they attempt to fit the new information into their current worldviews.
-We have established views of the world and we are not looking to change those views unless we have to.
+We have established views of the world and we’re not looking to change those views unless we have to.
 New information is most effective when it forces us to see a different perspective instantly.
 Metaphor.
 Narrative.
 Visualization.
 These are key elements in the craft of communication and marketing.
-Behavioral science shows us why they are necessary and gives us ideas about how to be successful in their implementation.
+Behavioral science shows us why they’re necessary and gives us ideas about how to successfully implement them.
 Good communication finds ways to create connections to a person's existing view of the world.

 Get them asking the right questions.

 People often ignore new information presented to them because they weren't looking for new information in the first place.
 So, the first step for marketers and healthcare leaders is to stimulate curiosity among customers.
 When people are curious, they start to ask the right questions and are receptive to new information.
 Giving information is much easier than generating curiosity and interest so that first step is often skipped, but behavioral science can help.
 If you ask someone to explain how something works, they often realize they don't really know most of the details.
 This tactic can generate curiosity and prompt a deeper investigation and information search.
 If you can encourage a skeptic to make a concrete prediction, they will have to think more carefully, consider more information, and they may also take an interest in whether their prediction turns out to be right.
 Behavioral science has much to say about how and when the human desire for curiosity is activated.

 ---------------------------------------------------------- Kahneman, D. (2013).
 Thinking, Fast and Slow.
 Farrar, Straus and Giroux.

 Sloman, S., & Fernbach, P. (2017).
 The Knowledge Illusion: Why We Never Think Alone.
 River Head Books.